ChigozieCO/altschool-capstone-project/README.md

 aws eks update-kubeconfig --region <region-code> --name <cluster name>
 ```

 However since this is an imperative command I decided to create a script out of it for easier automation and reproduction of the process.
-Find the script [here](./scripts/connect-kubectl.sh)
+Find the script [here](./scripts/3-connect-kubectl.sh)

 There will be more scripts as I go along the project, all my scripts can be found in the [`scripts` directory](./scripts/)

 ==============> bp 6

+# Deploy Application

+Previously I had wanted to deploy my application using terraform but it seems like an overkill seeing as we using a CI/CD pipeline to automate the whole flow eventually resolved to use kubectl to deploy the application to the cluster.

+I retrieved the [complete-demo.yaml application file](./app/complete-demo.yaml) from the project repo which is a combination of all the manifests for all the microservices required for our application to be up and running.

+=================> bp 13

+# Monitoring and Logging and Alerting

+To setup prometheus, grafana, alertmanager and Kibana for monitoring, logging and alerting i retrieved the respective manifest files from the project repo and then created two additional ingresses that will exist in the monitoring namespace and the kube-system namespace so that I can access these dashboards from my subdomain.

+The code for these ingresses can be found in my [ingress file](./k8s-terraform/ingress.tf) as well.

+After creating the ingress, I then created route53 records for them.

+==================> bp 17